Enteee/duckpond.ch/_drafts/disable-reMarkable-touchscreen-with-evkill.md

-**Important**: In case you omit the `-t -t` options to `ssh`, the script will keep running on the reMarkable even after you exit ssh with CRTL+C. This might cause some problems when the devices enables the lock screen.
+**Important**: In case you omit the `-t -t` options to `ssh`, the script will keep running on the reMarkable even after you exit ssh with CRTL+C. This might cause some problems when the devices activates the lock screen.

-Below a quick demonstartion of the script in action.
+Below a quick demonstration of the script in action.

 [^1]: Version 2.2.0.48